leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/30.png)

-You can reduce the scale on the worksheet to your monitors needs.
+You can reduce the scale of the worksheet to your monitors needs.
 Since the new font is a little bigger, we’ll reduce the demo worksheet to 90%.

 ![](/images/L-Dev-Report_from_Scratch/31.png)